ACH - automated clearing house

 PNFC - private non-financial corporation

-Polymer - a durable yet thin and flexible plastic film made from polypropylene.
-The latest £5 and £10 notes are made from polymer - see the polymer banknotes page.
+Polymer - A durable yet thin and flexible plastic film made from polypropylene.
+Our latest banknotes are made from polymer.

 PPF - Pension Protection Fund